Jump to Recipe Print Recipe

 Here is a photo of Olivia’s churros

-I didn’t have the tip to make the traditional looking churro.
-But, they come out delicious anyways!
+I didn’t have the tip to make the traditional-looking churro.
+But they come out delicious, anyway!
 They are more like donut holes.
 Will make them again!”
+Olivia., Pinterest comment

 More Gluten Free Dessert Ideas: